ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Domain model

-The _Chirp!_ domain model is set up around the Author class.
+The _Chirp!_ domain model is centered around the Author class.
 Authors inherit traits for account management from IdentityUser.
-Authors are able to create Cheeps and interact with them with Likes or Comments.
-Each Author keeps a list of Likes and Comments enabling logging of which Authors have interacted with which Cheeps.
-Furthermore Authors are able to follow other Authors, storing a list of Authors they follow and Authors that follow them.
+Authors can create Cheeps and interact with them through Likes or Comments.
+Each Author maintains a list of Likes and Comments, enabling the logging of which Authors have interacted with which Cheeps.
+Furthermore, Authors can follow other Authors, storing a list of the Authors they follow and the Authors who follow them.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/DomainModel.png)